NigelLobo/Tennis-Court-Finder/README.md

 # Tennis-Court-Finder
-Find Tennis Courts near you within Toronto.
+Find Tennis Courts Near You within Toronto.
 Live demo: https://nigel675.pythonanywhere.com/find

 # About the Project
 This project is a data visualization tool that utilizes publically available datasets from the City of Toronto.
 Users enter an address and are shown the 5 closest tennis courts to them.